ManticoreGamesInc/platform-documentation/docs/editor/ui.md

 - All UI elements need to be contained within a Canvas widget.
 Drag a Canvas widget into the hierarchy to start working on UI.

+!!! info
     Words like *widget*, *control* and *element* are used interchangeably here to refer to a CoreObject that is dragged from the UI Editor.

 ### Tutorial